In order to bring you the best organic produce, some ingredients may differ from those depicted.

 Wash produce before use

-Prep the hash ingredients
+Prep the potatoes and onion; start the hash

 - Scrub or peel the potatoes; cut the potatoes into ¼-inch pieces.